mikenikon/IPcalcavel/README.md

 This is a tool for calculating IP subnets.

 ## Installation
+Laravel must be installed on your machine.

-**method 1 : clone via GIT**
+**method 1 : clone the entire project from git**
-1. Open terminal/command prompt and enter the `public_html` directory of your webserver
+1. create an empty directory you want the project installed in and enter it using terminal
+2. clone the entire project using:

-2. Within the `public_html` directory run: `git clone git@github.com:mikenikon/IPcalcavel.git .`
+`git clone git@github.com:mikenikon/IPcalcavel.git .`

+3. from within the directory the project is installed in run:

+`composer install`

+4. copy the hidden `.env.example` file to `.env`:

+*windows*

+`copy .env.example .env`

+*osx/linux*

+`cp .env.example .env`

+5. generate a key; run:

+`php artisan key:generate`

+6. start serving; run:

+`php artisan serve`

-3. Use your browser and go to the correct IP/domain of your webserver
+7. In your browser, go to [http://localhost:8000](http://localhost:8000)

-**method 2 : transfer via FTP**
+**method 2 : start a new Laravel project, and overwrite `/resources/views/welcome.blade.php`**
-1. From Github download the .zip file of the repository via the green 'code' button (on the <>code page)
-2. Unzip the file
-3. Via FTP copy the *entire content* of the `IPcalcavel-main folder` into the `public_html` folder of your webserver
-4. Use your browser and go to the correct IP/domain of your webserver

-**method 3 : using Laravel (only if it is installed on your machine)**
 1. Start a new Laravel project, for example `laravel new IPcalcavel`
 2. From Github download the .zip file of the repository via the green 'code' button (on the <>code page)
 3. Unzip the file
-4. Overwrite the `IPcalcavel/resources/views/welcome.blade.php` file within the created Laravel project with the same file from the downloaded .zip file
+4. Overwrite the `/resources/views/welcome.blade.php` file within the created Laravel project with the same file from the downloaded .zip file
-5. run `php artisan serve` and go to `http://localhost:8000` in your browser
+5. run `php artisan serve` and go to [http://localhost:8000](http://localhost:8000) in your browser

 ## Usage
 **method 1 : via a webbrowser**